pgeu/pgeu-system/docs/confreg/configuring.md

   [superuser settings](super_conference), but can then be independently turned on and off by a non-superuser.

+Video link providers
+: List of providers that can be used to link to videos (e..g "youtube" and "vimeo").
+Must be lowercase.
+Each entry here will create a field on the conference sessions (backend only) where information about video links can be stored, and later used within the templates.

 Width of HTML schedule
 : Width in pixels of the built-in HTML schedule.
 This only controls the "old style" HTML schedule, which is normally overridden by the